timosalm/tanzu-advanced-installation/vsphere-with-tanzu-U2/README.md

 Unpack the extensions archive in the root of this project(extensions/tkg-extensions-v1.3.0/...).

-PEZHint: If you have to download the artifacts via the browser, with a PEZ env you can use the Windows jump box and transfer them via WinSCP to the unix jumpbox.
+*PEZHint: If you have to download the artifacts via the browser, with a PEZ env you can use the Windows jump box and transfer them via WinSCP to the unix jumpbox.+

 **Known Issues:**
 - Tanzu Kubernetes Grid (TKG) 1.3.0 extensions do not function on Tanzu Kubernetes Grid Service clusters when attached to Tanzu Mission Control (TMC): https://kb.vmware.com/s/article/83322